berkeucar/GE101-An-Android-Application-for-Bilkent-Newcomers/group/Arda_Onal_log.md

 ### ~ 07/05/2020 ~
 Worked on PlaceInfo class and CustomInfoWindow classes.
 Implemented them with OOP and distributed every place to a member of group.

+### ~ 09/05/2020 ~
+Added the buildings that were assigned to me to the app.
+I didn't write their descriptions.
 ****